 Exterior: Accommodation and access bridge on a slight skew over the Monmouthshire and Brecon Canal.
 Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with slab coping; curving abutments.
 Bridge number on south face of arch.
 Towpath runs beneath bridge arch on east side.
+London and North Western Railway 'No locomotives..' sign at east end of bridge.
 Reason: Included for its special interest as one of the unaltered surviving early C19 Brecknock and Abergavenny canal bridges.

-The bridge measures 5.100m along the towpath.
+The bridge measures 5.400m along the towpath.